uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 Look for the line of code immediately above the last closing curly brace (``}``) in the file.
 If that line does not end in a comma, add one.
-Then add the code shown between the line you just found and the closing curly brace.
+Then add the code shown above between the line you just found and the closing curly brace.

 The result should look like this: